United Nations says aid convoy reaches Damascus district

 U.N. spokesman Khaled Masri said a convoy assisted by the Syrian Arab Red Crescent had brought food, medicine and winter relief supplies to Al Ghuzlaniyah, close to Damascus airport.

-Along with another convoy planned soon to a neighbourhood west of Damascus, the two deliveries would help a total of 20,000 people, Masri told Reuters by telephone from Damascus.
+Along with another convoy planned soon to a neighborhood west of Damascus, the two deliveries would help a total of 20,000 people, Masri told Reuters by telephone from Damascus.

 He said Thursday's delivery was the first to reach Ghuzlaniyah, on the edge of the rebel stronghold of East Ghouta region which has been under military siege by President Bashar al-Assad's forces for more than a year.